evildmp/BrachioGraph/docs/how-to/prepare-pi.rst

 How to prepare a headless Raspberry Pi Zero to drive the plotter
 =================================================================

 A headless Raspberry Pi Zero is ideal as the engine for the plotter.
+It can can be used in OTG (on-the-go) mode, in which it receives both power and a network connection to a host machine over a single USB connection.

 Here's a recipe for a quick set-up, from scratch.

 These instuctions have been tested with Raspberry Pi OS Bullseye.